rizac/stream2segment/README.md

 ## Developer(s) notes:

 - Although PEP8 recommends 79 character length, the program uses a 100 characters
   max line width.
-It seems that among new features planned for Python 4 there is an increment to 89.5 cgharacters.
+It seems that [among new features planned for Python 4 there is an increment to 89.5 characters](https://charlesleifer.com/blog/new-features-planned-for-python-4-0/).
   If true, we will stick to that in the future

 - The program can be also installed via the usual way by ignoring `requirements.txt` and just typing:
   ```